 Navigation of multi-agent systems is an area of increasing interest both from a research as well as an application viewpoint.
-When it comes to robots or vehicles, collision avoidance and decentralization are two important design specs for guaranteeing safety and scalability.
-Thus there has been a growing demand for the development of decentralized navigation methods with guaranteed collision avoidance.
+When it comes to multi-robot/vehicle systems, collision avoidance and decentralization are two important specifications in the control design for guaranteeing safety and scalability.
+Thus there has been a growing demand for the development of decentralized navigation methodologies with guaranteed collision avoidance.
 In recent years the application of potential field based methods has been explored [7],[18] as a promising alternative for such algorithms.

-The author is with the ACCESS Linnaeus Center, School of Electrical Engineering, Royal Institute of Technology (KTH), Stockholm, Sweden dimos@kth.se.
-He is also with the KTH Centre of Autonomous Systems.
-This work is supported by the Swedish Research Council (VR) through contract 2009-3948.
-A conference version of this work has been submitted to the 50th IEEE Conference on Decision and Control and European Control Conference.
 A common problem with potential field based path planning algorithms in multi-agent systems is the existence of local minima [10],[12].
-The seminal work [11] involved navigation of a single robot in an environment of spherical obstacles with guaranteed convergence.
-In previous work, the closed-loop single robot navigation methodology of [11] was extended to multi-agent systems.
+The seminal work of Koditschek and Rimon [11] involved navigation of a single robot in an environment of spherical obstacles with guaranteed convergence.
+In previous work, the closed loop single robot navigation methodology of [11] was extended to multi-agent systems.
 In [13],[9],[16],[4], [7],[8] this method was extended to take into account the volume of each robot while formation control for point agents using navigation functions was dealt with in [21], [3].
 Decentralized navigation functions were also used for multiple UAV guidance in [2].

-Analysis of potential field based controllers via density functions was considered previously in [14] for centralized and in [6], [5] for decentralized multi-agent navigation.
+In previous work, analysis of potential field based controllers via density functions was considered in [14] for centralized and in [6], [5] for decentralized multi-agent navigation.
 In this work we extend the previous results by combining the canonical vector field formulation of [14] with the dual Lyapunov analysis of decentralized potential fields in [5].
 We examine the convergence of the system using a combination of primal and dual [19] Lyapunov techniques.
 This combination has been used in [15],[1],[14],[22].
 In particular in [14],[15] a density function is provided for a single robot driven by a navigation function in a static obstacle workspace.
 Primal analysis is used to show convergence to a neighborhood of the critical points and density functions are used to prove the instability of the undesirable critical points using the properties of the navigation functions.
 The difference in our case is that we consider a system of multiple moving agents driven by decentralized potential functions and the potential functions are not considered a priori navigation functions.
 On the contrary, the designed potentials are tuned properly to satisfy appropriate conditions to guarantee asymptotic stability from almost all initial conditions.

-The significant outcome of the analysis is a less conservative sufficient condition for almost global navigation in the decentralized case.
-In [16],[4] the analysis relied on Morse theory that required, among others, that the minimum eigenvalues of the Hessian matrices for each decentralized navigation function at the critical points is strictly negative.
-In [6], [5] we derived a similar conclusion using density functions.
-Here we show that it is sufficient that only the sum of the minimum eigenvalues is strictly negative, and not the minimum eigenvalue of each decentralized navigation function itself.
+The outcome of the analysis is a less conservative sufficient condition for almost global navigation in the decentralized case.
+In [16],[4] the sufficient condition relied on Morse theory that required, among others, that the minimum eigenvalues of the Hessian matrices for each decentralized navigation function at the critical points is strictly negative.
+In [6], [5] we derived a similar conclusion with the use of density functions.
+Using the aforementioned tools, we show here that it is sufficient that only the sum of the minimum eigenvalues is strictly negative, and not the minimum eigenvalue of each decentralized navigation function itself.
 This yields an improved set of conditions for navigation.